Rakasha Setting Guide, Combat And Fighting

 In combat, characters and monsters are in constant motion, often using movement and position to gain the upper hand.

-Your movement can include jumping, climbing, swimming.
-These different modes of movement can be combined with walking, or they can constitute your entire move.
-However you're moving, you deduct the distance of each part of your move from your speed until it is used up or until you are done moving.
+Your movement can include jumping, climbing, swimming, and flying.
+These different modes of movement can be combined with your Ground Movement, or it can constitute your entire move.
+However you're moving, you deduct the distance moved from your largest source of movement until it is used up or until you are done moving.

 Breaking Up Your Move

 You can break up your movement on your turn, using some of your speed before and after your action.
-For example if you have a speed of 30 feet, you can move 10 feet, take your action, and then move 20 feet.
+For example if you have a Ground Movement of 30 ft and an Aerial Movement of 35, you can move 10 feet, use a feature with Stamina, and fly your remaining 25 feet.

 Moving Between Attacks

-If you take an action that includes more than one weapon attack, you can break up your movement even further by moving between those attack.
-For example, a Bruiser who can make two attacks with the Extra Attack feature and who has a speed of 25 feet could move 10 feet, make an attack, move 15 feet, and then attack again.
+If you use Stamina to attack multiple times, you can break up your movement even further by moving between those attack.
+For example, a Bruiser who can make two attacks with the Extra Attack feature and has a speed of 25 feet could move 10 feet, make an attack, move 15 feet, and then attack again.

 Being Prone